 Find more information about off-campus testing options on our testing webpage.Last updated 2:48 PM, August 18, 2022

 What kind of COVID-19 testing is being offered on campus?

 Campus is offering a PCR nasal swab test for COVID-19.
 Results from campus testing can be used to satisfy most travel requirements.
-Campus is also offering at-home antigen tests to students and employees for spring semester.
-More information about this complementary testing strategy can be found on our testing webpage.Last updated 12:28 PM, January 20, 2022
+Campus is also offering at-home antigen tests to students and employees.
+More information about this complementary testing strategy can be found on our testing webpage.Last updated 2:39 PM, August 17, 2022

 Where can I find more details about my test results, including official documentation of my results for travel or other purposes?